Non-collapsing volume estimate for local K\"ahler metrics in big cohomology classes: Introduction

 A local non-collapsing volume estimate for metrics in $\mathcal{M}(X,A,x_0,R_0,p_0,K)$ was obtained in \cite{Vu-diameter}.
-An advantage of this class is that one only has to control the local entropy of metric $\omega$ while in other works, the global entropy is needed.
-The aim of this paper is to generalize this result to the big cohomology class setting.
-We begin with some definitions.
+An advantage of this class is that one only has to control the local entropy of the metric $\omega$, whereas in other works, the global entropy is required.
+To state our main results, we begin with some definitions.